sambanova/bloomchat/README.md

 Please follow this section [Inference solutions for BLOOM 176B](https://github.com/huggingface/transformers-bloom-inference#bloom-inference-via-command-line) in the Huggingface Tutorial for environment set up and stop before the [BLOOM inference via command-line
 ](https://github.com/huggingface/transformers-bloom-inference#bloom-inference-via-command-line) section.

-For setup instructions follow the Huggingface tutorial.
+And then follow the following steps:

-NOTE: Things that we had to modify in order for BLOOMChat to work:
 - Install transformers version 4.27.0
     - `pip install transformers==4.27.0`
 - Change the model name from `bigscience/bloom` to `sambanovasystems/BLOOMChat-176B-v1`